-Binaries : Women fearing and hating the penis ambivalent for not having a phallus of their own and men hating and fearing women for giving birth and for their not being able to give birth themselves.
+Binaries: Women fearing and hating the penis are ambivalent for not having a phallus of their own and men hate and fear women for giving birth and for their not being able to give birth themselves.

-Velma although Charlotte’s strongest advocate who champions for her relentlessly, she is lensed a weak character because she is of a lower class and not considered relevant, as she is continually marginalized in the story.
-Sadly during one of Charlotte’s many outbursts she unfortunately refers to Velma as ” White Trash.”
+Velma although Charlotte’s strongest advocate who champions her relentlessly, is lensed as a weak character because she is of a lower class and not considered relevant, as she is continually marginalized in the story.
+Sadly during one of Charlotte’s many outbursts, she, unfortunately, refers to Velma as ” White Trash.”
 Perpetuating the fact that Charlotte herself has not shaken off her classism altogether.

 As a woman who digressed, was a transgressor, by losing her virtue to a married man.
 As a woman who might be in fact a murderess.
 A woman who is a recluse and pariah in the town, partly because she is a regressive character and partially because she has been shunned by the community.

-As in Charlotte like Mildred Pierce it’s inevitable resolution is multiply coded in the film and narrative organizations and the symbolic use of film lighting and camera framing of characters and the environment.
-As I stated in the beginning of this post, the extensive use of shadows cutting through the women’s bodies are adding a contextual piece of the fractured puzzle.
+As in Charlotte like Mildred Pierce, its inevitable resolution is multiply coded in the film and narrative organizations and the symbolic use of film lighting and camera framing of characters and the environment.
+As I stated at the beginning of this post, the extensive use of shadows cutting through the women’s bodies is adding a contextual piece to the fractured puzzle.

 Charlotte shakes her head sweetly yes.
-“I am right?…hahah” he laughs with pleasure at remembering and getting it right.
+“I am right?… hahaha” he laughs with pleasure at remembering and getting it right.
 Then he exclaims!

 “You see I was there…you know ever since that night I’ve read almost everything they’ve ever printed about you…In fact, I’m quite an authority on you.”

-This line “you’re my favorite living mystery” with Charlotte asking “have you ever solved me?” is one of the best lines in film, and breaks my heart to pieces.
+This line “you’re my favorite living mystery” with Charlotte asking “Have you ever solved me?” is one of the best lines in the film, and breaks my heart to pieces.